How to get from Schönefeld airport to Berlin city centre?

 The S-Bahn runs all the way to the airport.
 It's not as convenient as the airport express and costs the same.
 However, the advantage is that the S-Bahn runs non-stop during weekends, so if your plane lands late or during the night, this is a good option to reach the city centre.

 S9 and S45 are ideal if you're looking to reach West or East Berlin.
 However to go to the city centre, you will need to change.

-This is the best option for late evening arrivals on weekdays when you've missed the last airport transfer, there’s no S-Bahn and you don't want to book a private transfer.
+This is the best option for late evening arrivals on weekdays when you've missed the last airport transfer, there are no S-Bahn trains running, and you don't want to pay for a taxi/private transfer.